benschaf/waste-schedule/README.md

 ### Acknowledgements

-- I would like to greatly thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
+- Immense thanks go to my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance and their time with troubleshooting and debugging some project issues.
 - I would like to thank my partner for her support and understanding during the development of this project.